 IMBA Trail Labs

-In 2018, IMBA will host two, in-depth and hands-on workshops designed to catalyze the next generation of great places to ride mountain bikes.
-Trail Labs attendees will learn what it takes to create a model trail community and return home with a substantive plan for how to make it happen.
+In 2018, IMBA will host two, in-depth workshops designed to catalyze the next generation of great places to ride mountain bikes.
+Trail Labs attendees will learn what it takes to create a model trail community and return home with the knowledge and guidance for how to make it happen.
 Beautiful Bentonville, Arkansas, a silver-level IMBA Ride Center, will play host to this year’s Trail Labs.

 Want to create a great place to ride?
 We can help.

-IMBA Trail Labs are two-day intensive workshops during which IMBA staff and local experts and stakeholders lead participants through the recipe for a model community trail system: planning, design, building, activation, promotion and measuring success.
+IMBA Trail Labs are two-day intensive workshops during which IMBA staff, trail industry experts and local stakeholders lead participants through the recipe for a model community trail system: planning, design, building, activation, promotion and measuring success.
 Attendees will also get a firsthand look at components of an intentional and diverse mountain bike trails community.

-People who should attend are land managers, tourism and recreation professionals, community officials and local trail organizations.
-In addition to providing you with the knowledge you need to get started making great trails happen locally, we will also help you identify the specific next steps needed to bring more trails to your own backyards.
+Individuals best-suited to attend the workshops are land managers, community officials, recreation professionals and tourism/economic development staff.
+This program is not intended for IMBA Chapter representatives.
+In addition to helping you understand the benefits of trails and the experiences desired by mountain bikers, we will provide the knowledge you need to get started making great trails happen locally and help you identify the next steps needed to bring more trails to your own backyards.

-The first Trail Lab will be held June 20–22, 2018 with the second following in October.
-Following the three hosted in Bentonville, future Trail Labs will branch out to other communities across the country in 2019.
+The first Trail Lab was held June 20–22, 2018, with the second scheduled for October 23-25, 2018.
+Following the two hosted in Bentonville, future Trail Labs will branch out to other great trail communities across the country in 2019.